-The pattern is designed such that you can easily adjust the pattern to make it fit your leg and feet.
+The free pattern is designed such that you can easily adjust the pattern to make it fit your leg and feet.
 I will mention in each part of the pattern where adjustments can be made so they will fit your individual feet simply by trying and measuring certain parts of your feet and leg.

-But instead of just creating one version, I decided to make 2 versions of this pattern: Santa and Elf Booties.
+But instead of just creating one version, I decided to make 2 versions of this pattern: Santa Booties and Elf Slippers.
 The pattern itself is the same one, but with some color changes, you can make either the Santa or Elf Booties.
 It also mentions the color used for either the Santa or the Elf Booties in the material list.
 You can make both versions simultaneously or just one version of the pattern.

 I would love to know which color combination is your favorite?
 As I said I really like the Santa version, but that Christmas green is also beyond beautiful and would look great on anyones feet.